 Oh, and while we’re at it, forget that we are bombarded daily with infotainment from television, radio, billboards, internet ads, email, IMs, … etc. OK, have you forgotten all of that?
 Because even putting it all aside, there are still several other reasons it’s hard to meditate every day:

 - It’s hard because meditation is the opposite of how we’ve been culturally conditioned.

 - It’s hard because it’s not necessarily yet a habit.
 Habits come easily, we just do them.
 New habits take work.

 - It’s hard because sometimes meditation can feel excruciatingly boring.
 Our lives are far more entertaining than knowing if a breath is long or short.

 - It’s hard because there are seemingly far more interesting and necessary things to do.
-We could watch TV, work out, write poetry, balance our checkbook, scrub the grout from our showers…
+We could watch TV, work out, write poetry, scrub the grout from our showers…

 - It’s hard because our brains are wired to be stimulated and it takes a tremendous effort to overcome our addiction to stimulation.

 - It’s hard because sometimes, we are going through intense emotions that we don’t want to feel, and nothing short of restraints are going to make us sit there and feel that grief.
 No, nothing!
 Sometimes the thought of meditating makes us gag.
 Especially when we’re having a difficult time in life.
 Yet paradoxically, that’s the best time to meditate.
 It’s when we need it the most.

 If you don’t meditate regularly, you have good excuses.
 You’re like most people.
 It makes you wonder if you should even bother.
 But you should bother, you definitely should bother, and here’s why: